AdobeDocs/experience-platform.en/help/segmentation/api/estimates-and-previews.md

 ## Cancel or delete a specific preview {#delete-preview}

-You can delete a specific preview by making a DELETE request to the `/preview` endpoint and by providing the preview's `id` value in the request path.
+You can delete a specific preview by making a DELETE request to the `/preview` endpoint and by providing the ID of the preview you wish to delete in the request path.

 **API format**